 Ms Loo graduated with a bachelor’s degree in mathematics from McGill University in Canada, and a master’s degree in theological studies from the Ontario Theological Seminary.
 Writing, however, has been her true passion since childhood.
 In 1985, she took up the position of Editor of the celebrated Breakthrough magazine, and in 1992, she was appointed Editor-in-Chief.

 Ms Loo lived through a challenging childhood and adolescence, which instilled in her the importance of family connections and education.
 In 2008, she co-founded the Family Development Foundation, which is dedicated to promoting education for parents and children.
-She has also continued to promote her favourite causes via radio and social media.
+She has also continued to promote her favourite causes via television, radio and social media.